 In an article today, Amy Adams let fly a blatant, transparent porkie when she alleged New Zealand’s 40 year old abortion laws are working “broadly as intended”.

 That whopper disappears much of the history around the Royal Commission that set out the framework for the Contraception, Sterilisation and Abortion Act 1977.
 The legal regime it created was intended to make sure the law forced most women to carry most pregnancies most of the time whether they wanted to or not.
 People at the time disagreed with the Royal Commission.
+Enjoy online gambling sites– find the best!
 This is why activists were able to gather 320,000 signatures on a petition to repeal the CSA in 1977-78.
 The government of the day buried that petition.

 Certifying consultants have forced the system to serve purposes it was not designed for.
 Years of certifying consultants who have taken a broad view of “mental harm” have turned system into something the Royal Commission would not have approved of.